 Or, you can do what some people do, and only use a toilet for #1.
 There are plenty of other toilets out there for #2, including truck stops, rest stops, gyms, coffee shops, campground bathrooms, you name it.

-A portable toilet does add another level of convenience when you’re living full-time on the road.
+A portable camping toilet for van life does add another level of convenience when you’re living full-time on the road.
 It’s especially a good idea for someone who has to go to the bathroom frequently throughout the night.

-Luckily, there are so many options out there that you’ll be able to pick the portable toilet perfect for your unique situation.
+Luckily, there are so many options out there that you’ll be able to pick the best portable toilet perfect for your unique situation.